 Alternatively, in your cover letter, you might want to briefly mention the experience you have of dealing with other people, like this:

-I spent three years working as a waiter having to deal with customers in a busy restaurant, during which I learnt great people management skills.
+I spent three years working as a waiter having to deal with customers in a busy restaurant, during which I learned great people management skills.

 I hope you have found this post useful and have a much better idea now of what Interpersonal skills (or People’s skills) are.